|

 shown

-an empty room lined with shelves and told to 'fill it with books
+an empty room lined with shelves and told to 'fill it

 |